WorkMote/docker-base/README.md

 environment is required, an thinking in offering network: "none" plus custom network interfaces and bridges work will be enough.
 There's more things happening in back so, try to stick to Docker's network model and customize it from it.

+## About inner build processes inside **build/** folder

+Inside build/ folder there must be only one set of instruction to build a given image (this applpies particularly for dervided images).
+Every image build MUST BE first class citizen.
+Composed images will be compound of several call to other images already built in other place, not entirely inside this new derived image instructions.
+This is important to give us the chance of mixing image construction based on other ones, and avoiding having to go deep build/ folder checking unnccessarily.
+Image builts MUST BE AT THE TOP ALWAYS!

 ## TODOs